 LAURA OSGOOD BROWN

-LAURA OSGOOD BROWN is a rising performer and educator with a passion for opera, art song, oratorio, and pedagogy.
-In recent seasons she was the soprano soloist in Vivaldi’s Gloria with the Traverse Symphony Orchestra, Mozart’s Requiem with the Mel Larimer Concert Series, Mendelssohn's Elijah under the baton of Joseph Flummerfelt at the Interlochen Arts Festival, Newfoundland’s Opera on the Avalon as Mimì (cover) in La bohème, Finger Lakes Opera as Micaëla (cover) in Carmen, and the Benzie Area Symphony Orchestra as Tatiana in the Letter Scene from Eugene Onegin.
+LAURA OSGOOD BROWN is a performer and educator with a passion for opera, art song, oratorio, and pedagogy.
+Her debut album Be Music will be released in 2023, featuring art songs and chamber music of Carrie Magin, Lauren Bernofsky, and Cynthia Van Mannen.
+In recent seasons she has been a soloist with the Traverse City Opera in their programs The Voice of Woman and Lost in Translation, was the soprano soloist in Vivaldi’s Gloria with the Traverse Symphony Orchestra, Mozart’s Requiem and Serenade to Music with the Mel Larimer Concert Series, Mendelssohn's Elijah under the baton of Joseph Flummerfelt at the Interlochen Arts Festival, Newfoundland’s Opera on the Avalon as Mimì (cover) in La bohème, Finger Lakes Opera as Micaëla (cover) in Carmen, and the Benzie Area Symphony Orchestra as Tatiana in the Letter Scene from Eugene Onegin.
 She has also been the soprano soloist in Handel's Messiah for performances in Traverse City, Petoskey, and Bay Harbor, MI.
 Other recent performance credits at Interlochen include Villa-Lobos's Bachianas Brasileiras No. 5, Crumb's Ancient Voices of Children (excerpts), Chausson's Chanson d'amour, and Britten's A Birthday Hansel.
-Dr. Osgood Brown has also given solo recitals as part of the Artists from Interlochen at Kirkbride Hall Recital Series, University of New Mexico Faculty/Guest Artist Recital Series, Interlochen Faculty Recital Series, the Wild Rose Recital Series in northern Michigan, and the St. Michael’s Concert Series in Rochester, NY.
+Dr. Osgood Brown has also given solo recitals as part of the Artists from Interlochen at Kirkbride Hall Recital Series, as a faculty member of Interlochen Center for the Arts, University of New Mexico Faculty/Guest Artist Recital Series, Interlochen Faculty Recital Series, the Wild Rose Recital Series in northern Michigan, and the St. Michael’s Concert Series in Rochester, NY.
 Previous recital projects include “A Birthday Hansel for Benjamin Britten,” a multimedia recital of the composer's works in collaboration with harpist Kate Sloat in the Capital District of New York, as well as a lecture-recital exploring the song settings of the great Russian poetess Anna Akhmatova.
 In her native Rochester, she has sung the roles of the soprano soloist in Britten’s War Requiem and the Female Chorus in The Rape of Lucretia, among others.

 As a doctoral student at Eastman, she won the Concerto Competition, culminating in an orchestral performance of Britten’s Les Illuminations under the direction of Neil Varon, was awarded second place in the Jesse Kneisel Lieder Competition, judged by Dawn Upshaw, singing works by Mozart, Schubert, Brahms, and Wolf, and was also a finalist in the Friends of Eastman Opera Competition.
 Additionally, she premiered the role of Nora in Paul Siskind's The Sailor-Boy and the Falcon with Metropolitan Opera mezzo-soprano Stephanie Blythe.